 They named him Raphael.
 Father Kunz was determined to provide a solemn funeral for a tiny, preborn child, who was aborted and then stored in a pathology laboratory at the now-defunct Northwestern General Hospital in Milwaukee.
 “We had a beautiful funeral for that child,” Kunz said on his radio program.

 Raphael was one of nine aborted children smuggled from the hospital lab and provided to Dr. Monica Migliorino Miller of Citizens for a Pro-Life Society.
 On a Saturday in 1996, Fathers Kunz and Fiore held a Solemn Requiem Mass for Raphael outside St. Michael Catholic Church.
 Placed in a tiny casket, the child was buried at the foot of a statue of the Blessed Virgin Mary.

 This is the first in a three-part series about the murder of Father Kunz.
-Part Two will run on Wednesday, August 15.
+Part Two can be read here.